armasat/fullscreen-osrs-.ahk-script/README.md

 /IM imagename Specifies the image name of the process to be terminated.
 Wildcard '*' can be used to specify all tasks or image names.
-... - from the taskkill Command-Line Reference​
+... - from the taskkill Command-Line Reference

 3.
 One could parameterize the script by possibly wrapping it in a bat file and gathering the program name from user, programmatically generating the .ahk script and running it.
 Honestly overkill at that point/idk maybe .ahk scripts have standard input.
-​